 Pip and Bruce lived in Hamilton, New Zealand until April 2014, when they moved to Dublin in the Republic of Ireland.
 After returning home, they moved to Tauranga on the east coast of the North Island.
-They have three adult daughters: Fiona, married to Greg, with children Holly and Alex(ander) in Hamilton, NZ; Sarah, married to Chris, with sons Angus, Dominic and Jesse in Hove, UK; Kirsty, married to Richard in Stoke Newington, London.
+They have three adult daughters: Fiona, married to Greg, with children Holly and Alex(ander) in Hamilton, NZ; Sarah, married to Chris, with sons Angus, Dominic and Jesse in Hove, UK; Kirsty, married to Richard with newest grandchild Neve (born 22 January 2019) in Newington Green, London.

 Pip, now retired, was in Teaching Development at Dublin City University and previous to that was in the Teaching Development Unit at the University of Waikato.
 She is often a referee for academic conference papers, and is on the editorial panel of Action Research International and a peer reviewer for the Educational Journal of Living Theories, both electronic journals with international editorial and review panels.
 Additionally, Pip was a member of the Human Rights Commission’s voluntary networking group for fourteen years; has been an accredited Industrial Chaplain and was for six years a member of the New Zealand Press Council, a body that considers complaints against newspapers and other publications.